Top 10 Best Plank Exercises For Six-pack (2024)

 The RKC plank exercise was developed by former Soviet special forces trainers for their fitness program.
 RKC stands for the Russian Kettlebell Challenge, which developed this plank variety.

-How to do a RKS plank
+How to do a RKS Plank

 At first sight, the RKC plank seems much like a common plank, but the petty variations between the two exercises make it double as hard.